Research Knowledge Base

 - Identify any other confidential information in the lab, such as employment files and records of student activities, and ensure that any such records are maintained or disposed of properly.

-- For assistance with disposal, contact the Office of Research Policy or University Records Management Program.
+- For assistance with disposal, contact the Office of Research Compliance or University Records Management Program.

 4. Access Control